Read in 4 minutes

 Copy a File Between Two Remote Systems using the scp Command

-Unlike rsync, when using scp you don’t have to login to one of the server to transfer files from one to another remote machine.
+Unlike rsync, when using scp you don’t have to log in to one of the servers to transfer files from one to another remote machine.

 The following command will copy the file

 You will be prompted to enter the passwords for both remote accounts.
 The data will be transfer directly from one remote host to the other.

 To route the traffic through the machine on which the command is issued use the